-Are you looking to create a website to call your very own?
+Are you looking to build a website from scratch?
 Building a business website or a personal website used to be quite challenging in the past, especially if you weren’t a tech-savvy person.
 The good news is, with all the different options available on the internet today, starting a website has become extremely easy even for non-tech savvy users.
 Hallelujah!

 Basically, if you know how to read, point and click with your mouse, then you can create a website in less than 60 minutes.

-By creating a website, you can expand your reach to a wider audience and connect with like-minded people around the globe.
+By creating a website from scratch, you can expand your reach to a wider audience and connect with like-minded people around the globe.
 With the right strategies in place, your website can also help you build a steady stream of online income.

 In this article, we’ll show you how to start a website step by step with no technical knowledge needed.

 For your convenience, we have organized our ultimate guide to creating a website into 10 different chapters:

 - Chapter 1: Why Build a Website From Scratch?

 - Chapter 3: Choosing a Website Builder